 Have you ever visited the ocean?
 Maybe you live along a coastline where you get to see the ocean all the time.
-For most others, though, seeing the ocean means taking a trip — sometimes a long trip! — to visit the ocean.
+For most others, though, seeing the ocean means taking a trip—sometimes a long one!—to visit the ocean.

 If you’ve ever walked along a seashore, you’ve probably searched for seashells.
 They’re not always easy to find, though.
 If you can’t find any big seashells, you may decide to check out the selection of shells at a local souvenir shop.

-One thing most children do upon first picking up a large seashell is to hold it up to their ears to listen for the sounds of the ocean inside the shell.
+One thing most children do upon first picking up a large seashell is to hold it up to their ears to listen for the sounds of the ocean.
 If you’ve ever tried this, you know that it works.
 No matter how far you are from the ocean, it seems like you can hear the soothing sounds of ocean waves lapping up onto the beach when you hold a shell to your ear.

 Obviously, the ocean isn’t inside the shell.
 So what exactly is it that you’re hearing?
 If not the ocean, what in the world is it?